akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `spotMaterial`: the name of the material used for spot lights.
 	* `intensityThreshold`: the threshold below which the light is considered out of view.
 If unset this will use the default.
 * `"ShadowCullList"`
+	* `shadowManager`: name of the shadow manager that contains the shadows being culled for.
-	* `lightShadows`: name of the light shadows that will be drawn for.
+	* `shadows`: name of the shadows within the shadow manager to cull for.
 	* `surface`: index of the surface within the light shadows.

 ## Instance Data